-IBM plans to enhance z/VM V5R1 with a new transport option for the Virtual Switch that defines the Virtual Switch as operating in Layer 2 mode.
-With the PTF for APAR VM63538, z/VM V5R1 will support Layer 2 mode for OSA-Express on December 3, 2004, and for OSA-Express2 on January 28, 2005.
+With the PTFs for APARs VM63538 and PQ98202, z/VM V5R1 supports a new transport option for the Virtual Switch that defines the Virtual Switch as operating in Layer 2 mode.
+Layer 2 mode is supported for the OSA-Express and OSA-Express2.

 In Layer 2 mode, each port on the Virtual Switch is referenced by its Media Access Control (MAC) address instead of by Internet Protocol (IP) address.
-Data is transported and delivered in Ethernet frames, providing the ability to handle protocol-independent traffic for both IP (IPv4 or IPv6) and non-IP, such as IPX, NetBIOS, or SNA.
+Data is transported and delivered in Ethernet frames, providing the ability to handle protocol-independent traffic for both IP (IPv4 or IPv6) and non-IP (such as IPX, NetBIOS, or SNA).
 Coupled with the Layer 2 support in Linux on zSeries and the OSA-Express and OSA-Express2 support for the z890 and z990, Linux images deployed as guests of z/VM can operate more efficiently.